martinfrances107/gcode-nom/gcode2obj/README.md

 Currently 9.9MByte bgcode file can be processed into a 16MBytes obj file in 1m13secs.

+[ See the git repository associated with this project... assets/gear-holder-print-in-place_04n_022mm_pla_mk4_6h49m.bgcode ]

 ## Future work

-* Make the nom-parser a streaming parse.
+* Make this nom-parser a "streaming / zero copy" parser.
+So only a small fragment of the large files is memory.

 * I have only tested against gcode files that use absolute positioning.

-I must test with code than uses relative positioning.
+* I must test with code than uses relative positioning.

-* Make this a streaming parser.